Distributionally Robust Multiclass Classification and Applications in Deep Image Classifiers: DRO-MLR in Deep Image Classifiers

-We use deep CNNs to train the underlying classifier on an input image $\bx$.
-The final layer estimates an MLR model on the transformed features, \tcb{denoted by $\bphi(\bx)$,} produced by the second to last layer.
-We apply DRO-MLR only to the training process of the last layer, while freezing all previous layers (represented by the $\bphi$ function) which are pre-trained using a standard CNN.
-This has a similar flavor to the fine-tuning strategy of~\cite{girshick2014rich} which modifies the parameters of an existing network to train for a new task while preserving representations learned from the original task.
-The pre-trained CNN extracts representative features from the original images, which are fed into the DRO-MLR model that improves the robustness of the final classifier.
-Moreover, interfering with only the training of the last layer is more computationally efficient and stable, and could be implemented without access to the original training data.
+We split the dataset into a training set $\scrD$, a validation set $\scrV$ where hyper-parameter tuning (e.g., the regularization coefficient $\epsilon$) is performed, and a test set $\scrT$.
+A perturbed image $\tilde{\bx}$ is generated as $\tilde{\bx}=\bx+\bdelta$, where $\bdelta$ is generated by either a random attack such as {\em White Gaussian Noise (WGN)}, or an adversarial attack such as {\em Universal Adversarial Perturbation (UAP)}~\cite{UAP}.
+The WGN attack perturbs each pixel by a Gaussian noise with zero mean and standard deviation $\sigma$, while the UAP attack is generated using $10,000$ images from the training set $\scrD$, with $\|\bdelta\|_{\infty} \leq k$, and $k$ a pre-specified perturbation parameter.
+UAP has been shown to misclassify new images with high probability irrespective of the network architecture.

-We split the dataset into a training set $\scrD$, a validation set $\scrV$ and a test set $\scrT$, and train a standard CNN model on $\scrD$ to estimate $\bphi(\bx)$ which is the input to the final layer.
-A perturbed image $\tilde{\bx}$ is generated as $\tilde{\bx}=\bx+\bdelta$, where the perturbation $\bdelta$ is generated by either a random attack (WGN) or an adversarial attack (UAP).
-The regularization coefficient $\epsilon$ is cross-validated on the set $\scrV$.
-We compare DRO-MLR to {\em Empirical Risk Minimization (ERM)}, which simply minimizes the empirical log-loss in the final layer without adding any regularizer, in terms of the log-loss and classification error on the test set $\scrT$.
+We consider three baseline methods: (1) {\em Empirical Risk Minimization (ERM)}, which simply minimizes the sample averaged log-loss; (2) {\em Brute-force Adversarial Training (BAT)}, which adds adversarial samples into the training set $\scrD$ and performs ERM; and (3) {\em Projected Gradient Descent (PGD)} \cite{PGD}, which iteratively finds an optimal perturbation vector by using the gradient of the trained model from the previous iteration, and then updates the model using the perturbed samples.
+BAT is widely used in practice since it can be easily implemented, and PGD is known to be a strong defensive approach against many types of adversarial attacks.
+We compare these methods with their variations where DRO-MLR is applied, in terms of the log-loss and classification error on the test set $\scrT$.

 We use $r=2$ to define the distance metric (\ref{lg-dist}).
-It is worth noting that the DRO-MLR model is applied to a transformed feature space $\bphi(\bx)$, and thus we need to estimate a proper distance metric in the transformed space to account for the distributional shift resulted from $\bphi$.
-We adopt a weighted norm metric as defined in (\ref{weight-lg-dist}) to approximate the effect of $\bphi$, and estimate the weight matrix $\bW$ by solving the following metric learning problem on the validation set $\scrV$:
+It is worth noting that when the DRO-MLR model is applied to a layer $l$, whose input is denoted as $\bphi_l(\bx)$ which takes into account the non-linear transformation of the raw image $\bx$ resulted from all layers before $l$, we need to estimate a proper distance metric in the transformed space to account for the distributional shift resulted from $\bphi_l$.
+We adopt a weighted norm metric as defined in (\ref{weight-lg-dist}) to approximate the effect of $\bphi_l$, and estimate the weight matrix $\bW$ by solving the following metric learning problem on the training set $\scrD$: